Aadigha-git/CrescentHarborDirectFiler/threat-model.md

 5. `ack_polled` (`PENDING/ACCEPTED/REJECTED`, final error catalog)
 6. `run_report_written` (hash of `results.json`, actor, timestamp)

-Current implementation already provides much of this in `results.json` (Format B), but a production trail should be append-only and tamper-evident.
+A production trail should be append-only and tamper-evident.

 ## What a Security Reviewer Should See